Cisco Silicon One QoS White Paper

 Why do we care about congestion?

-When congestion occurs, packets will be dropped indiscriminately if the congestion management features are not configured appropriately.
-When packets are dropped, depending on the upper-layer protocol, retransmissions can occur or networks might have to reconverge.
+Without QoS configuration, when congestion occurs, packets will be dropped indiscriminately.
+When packets are dropped, depending on the upper-layer protocol, retransmissions can occur, or networks might have to reconverge.
 In the case of retransmissions, the network performance can be impacted.
 In an already congested network, this can add to existing performance issues and potentially further degrade overall network performance.
 It can also result in temporary or full loss of connection in the case of Border Gateway Protocol (BGP), Open Shortest Path First (OSPF), Link Aggregation Control Protocol (LACP), etc., as the control plane protocols may not hear their keep-alive messages due to drops.

 With high-speed networks, congestion management is even more critical.
 Latency- and jitter-sensitive traffic such as voice and video can be severely impacted if delays occur.
 A simple addition of buffers is not always the solution.
 Understanding the traffic pattern of the applications and what they are affected by is a key step before looking into the solution.